getodk/build/README.md

 ### Dependencies

 All Rubygem dependencies are managed by Ruby Bundler.
-Make sure you have at least version 1.0.0 of Bundler installed (`gem update --system && gem install bundler` if you don't have it already).
-Then run `bundle install` in the application root to resolve and install the appropriate dependencies.
+There are config files present for `rbenv`/`rvm`.
+Run `bundle install` in the application root to resolve and install the appropriate dependencies.
+You can do `--without test` to skip some gems if you're short on bandwidth.

 We depend on one native binding, to connect to a PostgreSQL database.
 To satisfy the binding, you can install `libpq-dev` on apt, or `postgresql` on homebrew.

+If you run into trouble, try updating Bundler: `gem update --system && gem install bundler`.

 ### Setup and Execution